brandonlee503/ConfigFiles/README.md

 # ConfigFiles
-These are just my personal configuration files for vim and OSX terminal.
+These are just my personal configuration files.

 ### Getting started